 Divorce towards the end of the 20th century and into the early 21st century was a much different proposition from a hundred years ago.

-While there are new laws being enacted all the time to deal with the finer points of divorce the no fault legislation essentially changed everything about the practice and made it into the divorce proceedings that we know today.
+While there are new laws being enacted all the time to deal with the finer points of divorce the no-fault legislation essentially changed everything about the practice and made it into the divorce proceedings that we know today.
 That being said the attitudes towards divorce are still traditional in many quarters.
 Even though it has been set in law and that, in general at least, the stigma around divorce has gone it still plays a major role in affected a child’s upbringing and other societal problems.

-Furthermore the equal share of property and finances is something else that the law is still trying to get right.
+Furthermore, the equal share of property and finances is something else that the law is still trying to get right.
 Although this differs from state to state across the United States of America in most cases who is to blame doesn’t always transfer over to who gets the property.
 The legislature and the court system are still trying to find a balance in modern day America between a system that allows for divorce without needing evidence of wrong doing and one that is fair and equal while also addressing the child factor as well.

-It isn’t easy but there is still a lot of work behind the scenes to address it.
+It isn’t easy, but there is still a lot of work behind the scenes to address it.

 Divorces were being carried out before the United States of America was even a nation.
 The colonies had their own measures and laws for dealing with such things however for centuries they were largely used in extreme cases.
-Indeed, up until the No Fault rule it was unusual to see a divorce that was granted on the basis that both parties simply wanted to break up.
+Indeed, up until the No Fault rule, it was unusual to see a divorce that was granted on the basis that both parties simply wanted to break up.

-This happens fairly regularly these days however back then there generally had to be a reason of some sort behind the divorce – a women cheating on a man for instance or a man having several wives.
+This happens fairly regularly these days however back then there had to be a reason of some sort behind the divorce – women cheating on a man for instance or a man having several wives.

 The big question now is whether or not the law can develop even further and change with the rising divorce cases across the country and the more complicated financial and property ownership models.
-Up until now at least divorce law in the United States has developed at a fairly fast rate.
+Up until now, at least, divorce law in the United States has developed at a fairly fast rate.
 It might not always have favored the couple given that much of the early legislation was there to deal with extreme cases that were even frowned upon by the religious orders of the day.

 Divorce law was very reactionary and has been throughout the past 300 years aside from a few isolated cases.
 It is still adapting to a growing trend however while the stigma of divorce has largely vanished in many places the law is still trying to keep up.